-The long-term expected rate of return on investments was determined in accordance with Actuarial Standard in Practice (ASOP) No. 27, Selection of Economic Assumptions for Measuring Pension Obligations.
+The long-term expected rate of return on investments was determined in accordance with Actuarial Standard of Practice (ASOP) No. 27, Selection of Economic Assumptions for Measuring Pension Obligations.
 ASOP No. 27 provides guidance on the selection of an appropriate assumed rate of return.
-The long-term expected rate of return on the Systems' investments was determined using a building-block method in which best-estimate ranges of expected future real rates of returns (expected returns, net of investment expense and inflation) are developed for each major asset elass.
+The long-term expected rate of return on the Systems' investments was determined using a building-block method in which bestestimate ranges of expected future real rates of returns (expected returns, net of investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-Best estimates of arithmetic real rates of return for each major asset class included in the Systems' target allocation as of June 30, 2018 are summarized below along with the long term geometric return.
-Geometric return (also referred to as the time weighted return) is considered standard practice within the investment management industry.
-Geometric returns represent the compounded rate of growth of a portfolio.
-The method eliminates the effects created by cash flows.
+Best estimates of arithmetic real rates of return for each major asset class included in the Systems' target allocation as of June 30, 2020 are summarized below.